 - Some sibling groups

-- Married couples and single applicants, age 25-55, may apply.
+- Married couples and Single male and female applicants, age 25-55, may apply.

 - Parents must be at least 20 years older than the child